Date of Award

 The data was analyzed inductively using a process called 'horizontalization of data' (collected and reviewed with equality in importance).
 Major themes were extracted to compile the phenomenon being studied.
 Some key findings indicated religious and personal characteristics of principals in an Islamic K-12 school.
 Religious influences include pleasing Allah, following the ways of the Prophet Moharnrnad as respectful "peace be upon him" (PBUH) and being servant leaders.
 Some personal characteristics explored were a passion for education, professional competency, having a positive attitude and learning from past mistakes.
 Islamic school boards are a major factor in influencing the leadership role of Muslim principals because they hire the administrators, create the job description and set policies.
 In order for principals to excel and carry out the mission and vision of their respective schools, there needs to be a positive working relationship and adequate support, both professionally and personally, from the boards.

 Additional research is recommended on principal leadership in Islamic K-12 schools specifically and Islamic education matters in general so that Islamic school leaders can meet the needs of stakeholders more effectively.
 Such efforts also help to educate society at large on a growing foreign mainstay in the American education landscape.

 Farina, Allen, "A Phenomenological Study on Principal Leadership in Islamic K-12 Schools" (2015).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 141.